 - Incentives, rebates and tax credits can help offset the purchase cost

-- Net metering can be utilized, which can provide credit for excess energy generated
+- Net metering can be utilized, which provides credit for excess energy generated

 - The potential for an increase in your home’s value